All posts

 4 August 2025 · 6 min read

 Introversion isn't shyness, though the two often overlap.
-Introverts tend to find large group social situations energetically costly — even when they're enjoying themselves.
+Introverts tend to find large group social situations energetically costly, even when they're enjoying themselves.
 The unstructured, often performative nature of traditional networking events can be particularly draining.

 FirstMove

-The Ephemeral Profile system means there's no ongoing social media commitment after the event, which suits introverts who want meaningful connections without the burden of public online presence.
+The Ephemeral Profile system means there's no ongoing social media commitment after the event, which suits introverts who want meaningful connections without the burden of a public online presence.

 Meetup